 Students satisfactorily completing Advanced Placement (AP) Examinations in disciplines offered by the University will be awarded academic credit.
-AP examination scores of 3 or above will be accepted for college credit.
-Students may receive additional credit hours if scores received are 4 or above after consultation with the appropriate Department Chair and College Dean.
-Students are responsible for having their AP score(s) submitted directly to the University by The College Board.
+AP examination scores of three (3) or above will be accepted for college credit.
+Students may receive additional credit hours if scores are four (4) or above after consultation with the appropriate Department Chair and College Dean.
+Students are responsible for having their AP score(s) submitted directly to the University by the College Board.